-United Nations Office for Disaster Risk Reduction – Regional Office for the Americas (UNISDR AM)
+United Nations Office for Disaster Risk Reduction – Regional Office for the Americas and the Caribbean (UNDRR ROAC)

 Type: Training Course Date: 26 - 27 Oct 2017 Location: Panama (Panama City)